mauro3/SimpleTraits.jl/README.md

-This attempts to reduce the complexity of [Traits.jl](https://github.com/mauro3/Traits.jl), but at the same time staying compatible.
-On the upside, it also works for Julia-0.3.
+This attempts to reduce the complexity of [Traits.jl](https://github.com/mauro3/Traits.jl), but at the same time staying compatible (but I think that is not possible currently).
+On the upside, it also works for Julia-0.3 (up to tag v0.0.1).
 It drops support for:

 - Trait definition in terms of methods and constraints.
 Instead the user needs to assign types to traits manually.
 This removes the